 Ouch, I’ve been on that path.
 It didn’t have to be like that.
 Finally I learned about introversion and that made a huge difference.

-This painful path is more likely or worsened in cultures that tend to look down on introversion, such as in the U.S. But even in cultures that support introversion, the introvert’s brain is still prone to over-thinking which can lead to anxiety if left unchecked.
+This painful path is more likely or worsened in cultures that tend to look down on introversion, such as in the U.S. But even in cultures that appreciate introversion, the introvert’s brain is still prone to over-thinking which can lead to anxiety if left unchecked.

-The Path of Growth and Ease
+The Path of Growth and Ease (Very Doable)

 If an introvert learns about introversion, this is a more likely path: